-Volunteers who are concerned about anything in the school, which may affect their work should raise the matter with the Executive Principal, Head of School or appropriate senior member of staff.
+Volunteers who are concerned about anything in the school, which may affect their work should raise the matter with the Principal, DSL or the Deputy DSL's.
 Any information gained at the school about a child or adult should remain confidential.